 Fixed costs are used in other areas of business too.
 Sometimes businessmen use it to describe their ‘Sunk’ costs which include all capital outlays including research and development.
 This is not technically correct, but it is used and is considered an acceptable interpretation in the general business world.
-For us accountants, we are more restrictive in the meaning but understand when business owners discuss their unique situations and use this term loosely.
+For accountants, they are more restrictive in the meaning but understand when business owners discuss their unique situations and use this term loosely.

 To help you clarify what is a fixed cost and what is not, the following list will identify and describe several different costs and if they qualify as a fixed cost:

-- Rent or Mortgage Payment – definitely fixed
+- Rent or Mortgage Payment – definitely fixed,

-- Salaries – fixed because they have to be paid no matter what
+- Salaries – fixed because they have to be paid no matter what,

-- Benefits – if required based on the employee agreement, then they are fixed
+- Benefits – if required based on the employee agreement, then they are fixed,

-- Interest – fixed
+- Interest – fixed,

 - Insurance – if no limits to volume; then it is fixed in nature.
 But only the insurance that is mandated by law, all other insurance is not fixed because there is not legal requirement to obtain that insurance.
 Remember, insurance is a risk reduction tool and is generally a voluntary expense.
 See Introduction to Insurance for a clearer understanding of insurance and risk.

 - Utilities – in general they are partially fixed in nature.
 Some operations require the electricity at all times, think of frozen food storage; you have to have the electricity.
 But in many business operations, the utilities increase as the production increases or operations ensue.
 In cases like this, utilities are considered variable.
-So the answer is ‘it depends on the business model’.
+The answer is ‘it depends on the business model’.

 - Depreciation – NO, not fixed.
 Why?
 Well, depreciation is a non-cash function of business.
 It is associated with the purchase of fixed assets which are a function of capital expenditures.
 Let me forewarn you, you can ask 1,000 accountants and you’ll get about 980 of them to state that it is indeed fixed.
 They are wrong!
 Fixed costs relate to actual cash out for the associated cost.
 Depreciation relates to a sunk cost which had cash out at the point of purchase of the fixed asset.
-Remember I said that ‘fixed costs’ is mostly a cost accounting term?
+Remember that ‘fixed costs’ is mostly a cost accounting term?
 Well, cost accounting relates to actual cash issues during production and not accrual based issues.
 Remember the contribution margin concept – Sales less variable cost(s) equals contribution margin.
 The contribution margin is offsetting actual cash fixed costs.
 A different way of stating this is: What would I have to pay (cash out) if I produced nothing or sold zero products?
 Depreciation is not a cash basis cost.
 This is one of those nuances between cost accounting and financial accounting.
 In the accrual based world of financial accounting, depreciation is accepted as a fixed cost (those 980 accountants).
 For the other twenty of us, nope, fixed costs relate to cash basis accounting only.